 Electrifying your heating is a really important step in becoming more energy self-sufficient and reducing your reliance on oil or gas.

 Choosing a heat pump is one of the most impactful ways to reduce your individual carbon emissions.
 This is because electricity, even if it comes from the grid rather than your own rooftop, is much lower carbon than directly burning oil or gas.
+What’s more, getting a heat pump can also reduce your monthly bills.

 How much electricity do heat pumps use?